search

 FREE MEMBERSHIP

 One of the chief aims of the Life Poets’ Simplicity Collective is to organize the voluntary simplicity movement for collective action and support.
 This requires an efficient means of communication.
-Accordingly, individuals sympathetic to voluntary simplicity, from all around the world, are encouraged to register their support by sending an email to simplicitycollective@gmail.com and encouraging others to do the same.
-Registered members will receive one email per month providing news and information on voluntary simplicity.
+Accordingly, individuals sympathetic to voluntary simplicity, from all around the world, are encouraged to register their support by signing up at www.simplicitycollective.com and encouraging others to do the same.

 Comments are closed.